markx3/MiniMiner/README.md

 To run Mini Miner you should have an access token from hackattic.
 Go to [hackattic](https://hackattic.com/) and sign up!
 Once you've got your token, input it to `constants.py`.
-If you're running python 3.3+, you're good to go!
-Else, you should install python's latest version.
+If you're running python 3.3+, all you need is `requests`.
+Install it with `pip install requests`.
+Else, you should install python's latest version (and then get `requests` from pip).
 If you're on a Mac, use `brew install python`.
 On debian-based distros, use `sudo apt install python3.6`.

 ### Running tests